Frequently Asked Questions

 Submitting an Application Without a Test Score

-No. We will review the evidence of academic readiness that you submit in the absence of a test score to determine your fit with the academic rigor at Ross.
-If you are able to demonstrate your quantitative and analytical skills through the essay you submit, your chances of admission will not be negatively impacted.
-However, test scores do provide an additional, relevant data point for the admissions committee to consider in reviewing your application holistically.
+No. We review your application holistically and review your Statement of Quantitative Academic Readiness to determine your fit with the academic rigor at Ross.
+You can still demonstrate your quantitative and analytical skills through the essay you submit, and qualified candidates' chances of admission will not be negatively impacted.

 Yes.
 However, a test score will give the admissions committee an additional relevant data point to consider.